 Microsoft never sleeps.
-Even before the Windows 10 Anniversary Update was rolled out, the company began work on the next two major updates to Windows 10, code-named Redstone 2 and Redstone 3.
-(Redstone 1 was the code name for the Windows 10 Anniversary Update.)
-Redstone 2 will likely be fully ready in the spring of 2017.
-It's not yet clear when Redstone 3 will be finished.
+Even before the Windows 10 Anniversary Update was rolled out, the company began work on the next two major updates to Windows 10, code-named Redstone 2 (which will likely be fully ready in the spring of 2017) and Redstone 3.

 Release date: November 17